Mampenda/Multiprogramming/README.md

 ```

 ### Ticket Algorithm
-We will now develop an `N`-process solution to the critical section problem.
+We will now develop an `n`-process solution to the critical section problem.
 The `ticket-algorithm` is based on drawing
 numbers and then waiting turns.
 Many establishments employ this method to ensure that the customers are serviced in the
 order of arrival.
 Upon entering the establishment the customer gets a number that is one larger than the one held by any
 other customer.
 The customer then waits until all customers holding smaller numbers have been serviced.